Is peanut butter good for you? Or should you only eat it in moderation?

 #5: Peanut Butter’s Omega 6 to Omega 3 Fatty Acid Ratio

-Again, eating peanut butter occasionally won’t hurt you.
-But having peanut butter every day, or eating large amounts of it, introduces a significant amount of unhealthy omega-6 fats to your diet.
+Again, eating peanut butter won’t hurt you.
+But relying on peanut butter as your main source of fats, or eating large amounts of it, introduces a significant amount of unhealthy omega-6 fats to your diet.

 - Macadamia nut butter

 Whether you’re going for peanut butter or one of the above alternatives, there are plenty of ways to enjoy nut butter.
 For instance, you could:

 - Eat it right out of the jar

 - Pair it with celery sticks or chia seed crackers